stadust/demonlist-guidelines/270_Low_Detail_Modes/100_custom.md

 Players that need to clear an LDM with the team should **share a NoClip run of the level with us** so we can respond to your request quickly.
 Simply sharing an ID with the team is not recommended!

 Players may also choose to play on a custom LDM created by someone outside of the list team, but doing so **carries the risk of a rejected record** for a heavy LDM!
 Even if an LDM has been approved in the past, it is always recommended to ask the list team whether it is still acceptable under current guidelines.
-Players should refer to the [LDM spreadsheet](https://docs.google.com/spreadsheets/d/1FqcYP8IwYstIueKWnow9b_07tscVNZBYIZyv-2SrH4o/edit?usp=sharing) for a list of approved LDMs.
+Players should refer to our [LDM spreadsheet](https://docs.google.com/spreadsheets/d/1FqcYP8IwYstIueKWnow9b_07tscVNZBYIZyv-2SrH4o/edit?usp=sharing) for a list of approved LDMs.

 ## Custom LDM Guidelines